Terms of Service

 - “Support Services” means other services ancillary to the SaaS subscription that are described and paid for via a mutually agreed Order Form.

 - “Territory” means the geographic region within which the Service may be used and where Users may be located, as specified in the Order Form.
-(If a Territory is not specified in the Order Form, then Territory shall be the United States.)
+(If a Territory is not specified in the Order Form, then Territory shall be the Worldwide.)

-- “Usage Limits” means the specific number and type of Users, licenses and license configurations specifically ordered and paid for by Customer.
+- “Usage Limits” means the specific number and type of Users, licenses and license configurations specifically ordered and paid for by Customer via the Order Form.

-- “Users” means Customer’s employees, students, alumni, mentors, mentee, coaches, coachees and members who have been authorized or enabled, directly or indirectly, by Customer to use the Service in accordance with the Usage Limits.
+- “Users” means Customer’s employees, students, alumni, mentors, mentee, and members who have been authorized or enabled, directly or indirectly, by Customer to use the Service in accordance with the Usage Limits.

 - The terms, “Controller”, “Data Subject”, “Processor”, “Personal Data”, and “Processing” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 - Service Usage Grant.
-Subject to this Agreement, Company grants to Customer a limited, nonexclusive right, solely during the Service Term and within the Territory, to use the Service (including any Company Technology and documentation specifically made available by Company for use with the Service) in accordance with the Usage Limits.
-Customer shall have no right to use the Company Technology for any purpose other than accessing and using the Service in accordance with this Agreement.
+Subject to this Agreement, Company grants to Customer a limited, nonexclusive right, solely during the Service Term and within the Territory, to use the Service (including any Company Technology and documentation specifically made available by Company for use with the Service) in accordance with the Usage Limits, unless otherwise noted on the Order Form.
+The Customer shall have no right to use the Company Technology for any purpose other than accessing and using the Service in accordance with this Agreement.
 Customer shall be permitted to designate the Users of the Service, provided that such usage is in accordance with this Agreement and the Usage Limits, and Customer shall be responsible for the acts of the Users (including breaches of this Agreement caused by the Users).

 - Service Restrictions and Guidelines.

-- Customer shall use the Service solely for its internal purposes as contemplated by this Agreement and the applicable Order Form, and only in accordance with the Usage Limits and all applicable laws.
-In the event Customer exceeds its Usage Limits, Customer will incur and be billed for additional fees for such excess usage; provided that if excess or additional use fees are not specified in the Order Form, and such excess use fees shall be determined on a pro-rated basis against the fees set forth in the Order Form; provided further that Customer shall be given a ten (10) business day cure period to correct any excess usage.
-Except as otherwise agreed upon in writing, Customer may not decrease it Usage Limits within any Service Term.
+- Customer may use the Service for its internal and external purposes as contemplated by this Agreement and the applicable Order Form, and only in accordance with the Usage Limits and all applicable laws, unless otherwise noted on the Order Form.
+In the event of Usage Limits and the Customer exceeds its Usage Limits, Customer will incur and be billed for additional fees for such excess usage; provided that if excess or additional use fees are not specified in the Order Form, and such excess use fees shall be determined on a pro-rated basis against the fees set forth in the Order Form.

 - Customer shall not, directly or indirectly, reverse engineer, decompile, disassemble or otherwise attempt to derive source code, trade secrets, or know-how in or underlying the Service or Company Technology.